Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Data-informed error bounds for non-parametric perturbations

 For the experiments that follow, we fix both a parametric form for the geostatistical model and an inference procedure.
 We then consider different geostatistical models fit from incomplete samples of the full data set.
 Specifically, we assume that the available log-data are Gaussian and then fit the parameters of the geostatistical model using the maximum likelihood method.
 For a given parametric model, this method gives parameter values that are found to maximize the likelihood of making an observation of a particular data point given the parameter value; this process is entirely automated by a number of software packages and the present experiments use `\texttt{RandomFields}' (\cite{SchlatherEtAl:2015rf}) available in R. For convenience we shall again use the covariance \cref{eq:cov-se-nugget} from \cref{sec:screening-and-sa}.
 Although we posit a parametric form, geostatistical models resulting from fits relying on incomplete observations of the full data set are not in general small parametric perturbations of one another.
 Even small changes to these discrete degrees of freedom may result in global changes to parameters and hyperparameters, in contrast to the localized sensitivity analysis in \cref{sec:screening-and-sa}.

-We again consider the one-dimensional model problem \cref{eq:1d-rpde}, but with a spatial interval and natural boundary condition scaled to match the conductivity data.
-The conductivity fields $(\bar{a}_n)$ are generated on a regular uniform mesh of $n$ equally spaced cells and this projection is used in forming the stiffness matrix for the FEM computation as well as the covariance matrices required for the relative entropy calculations (i.e.\ $n=d$).
+We again consider the one-dimensional model problem \cref{eq:1d-rpde}, where the conductivity fields $(\bar{a}_n)$ are generated on a regular uniform mesh of $n$ equally spaced cells and this projection is used in forming the stiffness matrix for the FEM computation as well as the covariance matrices required for the relative entropy calculations (i.e.\ $n=d$).
 The FEM solution $(\bar{u}_{2n})$ is then computed using standard, piecewise linear elements on a coarse mesh with diameter $2n$.

 In the remainder of the present section, we describe two numerical experiments that use the hybrid information divergence \cref{eq:xi-bound} to obtain data-informed bounds.
 The first experiment in \cref{sec:model-misspecification} provides a sense of the modeling error due to misspecification stemming from incomplete data over a range of changes to the discrete degrees of freedom.
 In the second experiment in \cref{sec:finding-worst-case-scenarios}, we fix a nominal model based on a portion of the full data set and examine the distribution of the relative entropy to identify an information budget such that the hybrid information divergences give robust bounds that include worst-case scenarios.